Frequently Asked Questions

 -

-DivineVagine Physical Therapy is a cash-based (or electronic payment), out-of-network practice designed to provide personalized, one-on-one pelvic floor physical therapy care without the limitations often associated with insurance-driven treatment models.
-Payment is due at the time of service.
-However, many insurance plans offer out-of-network reimbursement for physical therapy services.
-Upon request, a detailed superbill can be provided for patients to submit independently to their insurance provider for potential reimbursement.
-We recommend contacting your insurance provider directly to better understand your out-of-network physical therapy benefits and reimbursement eligibility.
+Being an out-of-network practice allows your care to be based on your individual needs rather than insurance visit limits or authorization requirements.
+Many insurance plans offer out-of-network reimbursement for physical therapy services.
+Upon request, a superbill can be provided for eligible patients to submit directly to their insurance provider.
+We recommend contacting your insurance company before your appointment to better understand your out-of-network physical therapy benefits and reimbursement eligibility.

 -